JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

         * be aware of non-conflicting changes!  when they are "wrong", you'll get bitten
     + in editor
     + Sublime Merge; base/merge
-    + Stuart likes kdiff3 for similar reasons (shows you the two conflicting files, the resulting file, **and** the common ancestor) (but looks like a pain to config...)
+        * Stuart Berg likes kdiff3 for similar reasons (shows you the two conflicting files, the resulting file, **and** the common ancestor) (but looks like a pain to config...)
     + GitHub desktop tool doesn't have a built-in merge confict tool
+        * but you can configure one you like
+        * eg, FileMerge on MacOS (with dev tools/Xcode installed)
         * IntelliJ/PyCharm and others do